What Can Home Appliance Insurance Do for Me?

 When you purchase a home or a new appliance, you will likely receive or be required to purchase some sort of insurance to cover equipment malfunctions or unexpected damages.
 With all of the options out there — from home appliance insurance to manufacturer’s warranties to homeowner’s insurance — it’s important to understand the different levels of coverage and what exactly is included in each protection plan.
 Here’s a description of each option.

 Home Appliance Insurance / Home Appliance Warranty Plans

 Similar to how an auto extended warranty would work for car parts and systems, these are optional service contracts that cover the repair or replacement of major systems and appliances.* They are typically 12-month agreements that include an annual contract fee and a service fee.
 Home appliance insurance can be offered an as add-on to your homeowners insurance, while a warranty is offered through a separate provider, such as Choice Home Warranty.

 This is a warranty that usually comes with the purchase of a system or appliance and covers the repair or replacement of that specific item.
-Coverage typically lasts for one year and only applies to the original owner.
+The offered coverage typically lasts for one year and only applies to the original owner.

 This is a mandatory policy that protects against accidental disasters, theft or vandalism.
 You pay an annual premium and deductible and the insurance policy will cover the additional costs.